You are here

 Do you accept electronic filings, faxes, or copies?

-If you are lawyer in a civil or criminal case, you must electronically file all documents except an initial civil filing or a document the court has permitted you to file under seal or ex parte.
-See the United States District Court, Middle District of Florida, Administrative Procedures for Electronic Filing in Civil and Criminal Cases for more information.
+If you are lawyer in a civil or criminal case, you must electronically file all documents except a document the court has permitted you to file under seal or ex parte.
+A lawyer may, but does not have to, file the original pleading motion, memorandum, or other document in person.
+For more information, see the United States District Court, Middle District of Florida, Administrative Procedures for Electronic Filing in Civil and Criminal Cases (link is external).
 If you are not a lawyer, you may file original paper documents.
 The court does not accept facsimiles and copies for filing.